Allah chose the prophets and messengers as the best of examples to their nations

 “And for Allah (are) the names – the most beautiful, so invoke Him by them.
 And leave those who deviate concerning His names.
 They will be recompensed for what they used to do.”
 (Surah Al-A’raf 7:180)

-It means that when we start to do some activities including prayer, as well as when we begin the recitation of a surah, we remember Allah which is the Beneficent and the Merciful.
-It is clearly said that the God of Islam is very Merciful, very Compassionate loving with all of the creatures.
-As mentioned in Asma-al-Husna that Allah is the Great Forgiver (Al-Ghaffar), the Guardian (Al-Hafiz), the Protector (Al-Muhaymin), so that Islam teaches for loving, kind, gentle, humble and forgiving to all of the human beings, for pleasing their God with all of the characters.
+It means that when we start to do some activities, including prayer, as well as when we begin the recitation of a surah, we remember Allah, who is the Beneficent and the Merciful.
+It is clearly said that the God of Islam is very Merciful, very Compassionate, loving all of the creatures.
+As mentioned in Asma-al-Husna that Allah is the Great Forgiver (Al-Ghaffar), the Guardian (Al-Hafiz), the Protector (Al-Muhaymin), Islam teaches loving, kind, gentle, humble and forgiving to all human beings, for pleasing their God with all of the characteristics.
 Allah says:

 لَّا تَجْعَلْ مَعَ اللَّهِ إِلَٰهًا آخَرَ فَتَقْعُدَ مَذْمُومًا مَّخْذُولًا